ZKSAFE/zksafe-docs/EIP/eip-6xxx.md

 ## Motivation
 What would a changeable "private key" enable us?
 For years, we have been looking for ways to lower on-boarding barrier for users, especially those with less technical experiences.
-Private key custody solutions seem to provide an user friendly on-boarding experience, but it is vendor dependent and is not on-chain.
+Private key custody solutions seem to provide an user friendly on-boarding experience, but it is vendor dependent and is not decentralized.
 ES makes a breakthrough with Zero-knowledge technology.
 It generates signature on client side.
 The verification will be done in a smart contract.

+## Use case
 ES is a new signature algorithm.
 It is not an either-or solution to the private key.
 It is designed to serve as an additional signing mechanism to the private key signature.
-We can create a double signed message to provide additional securities.
-It can be used as a plugin to smart contract wallet, like account abstraction (EIP 4337).
+- It can create a double signed message to provide double securities (Elastic sign + private key sign).
+- It can be used as a plugin to smart contract wallet, like Account Abstraction (EIP 4337).
+Decentralized Password instead of private key, more users can get into Ethereum.

 ## Specification